 An LMS can help you connect your corporate priorities and skills needs, with your existing workforce and its training and professional development activities.
 It can also do the same for your employees, helping them identify potential career paths and personalised development goals.
 From the C-suite to the shop floor, an LMS can track, monitor, deliver, and analyse every aspect of the learning and training experience.

 Extended enterprise and channel training

 From franchisees to gig workers, anyone who represents your brand must be well-versed in consistent operational rules and guidelines.
-Smart LMS technologies can help companies tailor-make training and brand initiation programs that align with the roles and tasks of each vendor, consultant, or external partner.
+Smart LMS technologies can help companies tailor-make training and brand initiation programmes that align with the roles and tasks of each vendor, consultant, or external partner.

-- Reduced costs and increased efficiency: Organizations typically find that the initial LMS software expense is soon offset by savings in classroom bookings, travel and off-site expenses (for both employees and instructors), as well as administrative and training consultancy costs.
+- Reduced costs and increased efficiency: Organisations typically find that the initial LMS software expense is soon offset by savings in classroom bookings, travel and off-site expenses (for both employees and instructors), as well as administrative and training consultancy costs.